-I don’t disagree with the validity of his reasons.
+I don’t disagree with his reasons.
 But choosing PrEP isn’t about that for me.
-I don’t feel compelled to get on a soapbox about personal choices I make in private.
+I don’t feel compelled to get on a soapbox about the personal choices I make in private.
 I’m not trying to be a hero here.
 I just want to take my PrEP quietly every morning with my coffee and that’s it.
 I don’t want to make a meal out of swallowing a little blue pill.

 “I just want to take my PrEP quietly every morning with my coffee and that’s it.
 I don’t want to make a meal out of swallowing a little blue pill.”

 So what if my reasons for taking it aren’t ‘good reasons’… according to Tom.
 Who says we’re supposed to be part of some noble cause to use it?
 What difference does it make if my reasons don’t measure up to someone else’s values?
 There’s no need to focus on what makes us different.
 What’s important here is recognising what we have in common.
 Regardless of anyone’s reasons to use PrEP, the outcome is still the same: being extremely well protected against HIV.

 I absentmindedly stroke the faux fur cushion wedged under my arm while contemplating some suitably rehearsed retort for when Tom and I next hang out.
 It’s kinda funny.
 Just not in the humorous way.
 All of these beliefs and emotions that create richness in our lives.
 While all the time there’s this virus we call HIV not caring about psychological sophistications of human beings.
 It’s just a virus looking for its next host.

 “Regardless of anyone’s reasons to use PrEP, the outcome is still the same: being extremely well protected against HIV.”